One-Step Diffusion-Based Image Compression with Semantic Distillation: Training Details

 \textbf{Stage I training.} This stage focuses on training the compression module and fine-tuning the one-step diffusion model \cite{yin2024improved} for the image reconstruction task.
 The training loss is defined as:

 We use the L1 as the pixel-level loss and the LPIPS \cite{johnson2016perceptual} as the perceptual-level loss.
-To support various bitrates, the rate-distortion trade-off parameter $\lambda$ is set to $\{1.8, 2.9, 4.6, 7.4\}$.
+To support various bitrates, the rate-distortion trade-off parameter $\lambda$ is set to $\{0.6, 1.0, 1.8, 2.9, 4.6, 7.4, 12.2\}$.
 An auxiliary code prediction loss $L_{aux}$ is included with a weighting factor of $\alpha = 0.001$.
 We train our model on the dataset introduced in~\cite{gokaslan2023commoncanvas}.
 Training is performed on 4×A100 GPUs for 800,000 steps, using a three-stage learning rate schedule with AdamW~\cite{loshchilov2017decoupled}: a) 5e-5 for the first 500,000 steps; b) 1e-5 for the next 200,000 steps; c) 1e-6 for the final 100,000 steps.
 During training, image patches of size $\{512, 1024\}$ are randomly cropped with probabilities of $\{0.6, 0.4\}$, respectively.
 The batch size is set to 32 for $512 \times 512$ crops and 8 for $1024 \times 1024$ crops (across 4 GPUs).
+This stage takes approximately 6 days as we use high-resolution patches for training.

 \textbf{Stage II training.} This stage fine-tunes the one-step generator to improve reconstruction realism by better aligning the distribution of its outputs with that of real images.
 The training objective is: